Permissions

 Last updated: 3 May 2026

-Network Monitor asks for the minimum set of Android permissions needed to run its tools.
+Network Monitor asks for the minimum set of permissions needed to run its tools on iOS and Android.
 None of the data exposed by these permissions leaves your device.
 Below is the full list, what each one is used for, and which features will not work if you decline it.

 | Permission | Used for | If denied |